Super Bowl IX: Super Bowl pregame news and notes

 Sports writers and fans predicted that Super Bowl IX would be a low scoring game because of the two teams' defenses.
 The Steelers' "Steel Curtain" had led the AFC in fewest points allowed (189) and the Vikings' "Purple People Eaters" had only given up 195.

 As the NFC was the designated "home team" for the game, by NFL rules at the time the Vikings were required to wear their purple jerseys.
 Although the league later relaxed the rule from Super Bowl XIII onwards, the Vikings would've likely worn their purple jerseys anyway, given that they've worn their purple jerseys at home for much of their history aside from a few games in the 1960s, when the NFL was encouraging (but not requiring) teams to wear white at home.
 This was the only one of the four Super Bowls the Steelers of the 1970s played in that the team wore their white jerseys, and the only Super Bowl the team would wear white at all until Super Bowl XL 31 years later.

 This was the first post-merger Super Bowl to not feature an East Division team from either conference.
 The previous season's Vikings were the only non-East Division team to appear in any of the previous four Super Bowls.

+This would be the final Super Bowl to feature the flag style pylons.